ma-tie/ma-tie.github.io/_news/announcement_5.md

 related_posts: false
 ---

-🎉 Our paper "Doing more with less: Balancing probing costs and task offloading efficiency at the network edge" is accepted to IEEE TPDS.
+🎉 Our paper "Doing more with less: Balancing probing costs and task offloading efficiency at the network edge" is accepted to **IEEE TPDS**.